chtwilfer/Arc-enabledWinServersDemoLab/README.md

 ### Login to VM
 After you have successfully logged on to your VM you can now start this script to onboard the VM to Azure Arc.
-The Virtual Machine was deployed with an PIP.
-So you can access via RDP.
+The Virtual Machine was deployed with an Private IP.
+So you can access via the Bastion in Spoke OnPrem.

-> **Note**
-> Use RDP over PIP only für Testing and Demo.
-Please do not use it for production!

-Copy this script (https://raw.githubusercontent.com/chtwilfer/Arc-enabledWinServersDemoLab/main/install_arc_agent.ps1) to your VM an start with admin rights from Powershell.
+After Logon to the VM you can use this script (https://raw.githubusercontent.com/chtwilfer/Arc-enabledWinServersDemoLab/main/install_arc_agent.ps1) with Powershell and admin rights to start the onboarding to Azure Arc.